High Blood Pressure-Explained Simply

-As discussed earlier high blood pressure is most important risk factor for coronary heart disease, stroke, heart failure, renal diseases and peripheral vascular diseases.So it is up to doctors to not only identify and treat the patient with high blood pressure but also promote healthy life style and preventive measures to control the prevalence of high blood pressure.Majority of patient with borderline or prehypertension stage can be easily managed by implementing certain lifestyle changes including dietary adjustments.Following lifestyle changes can help you to prevent and control high blood pressure.
+As discussed earlier high blood pressure is most important risk factor for coronary heart disease, stroke, heart failure, renal diseases and peripheral vascular diseases.So it is up to doctors to not only identify and treat the patient with high blood pressure but also promote healthy life style and preventive measures to control the prevalence of high blood pressure.Majority of patients with borderline or prehypertension stage can be easily managed by implementing certain lifestyle changes including dietary adjustments.Following lifestyle changes can help you to prevent and control high blood pressure.

-√ exercise regularly,make it a daily routine.This should include 30-60 minutes of moderate intensity dynamic activity, 4-5 days a week.Taking stairs instead of the elevator.Doing household chores like mowing the lawn, raking leaves, scrubbing the floor also helps greatly.Park your car far in the lot.Jogging, cycling, swimming also favours the cause.Take part in activities you enjoy.
+>exercise regularly.This should include 30-60 minutes of moderate intensity dynamic activity, 4-5 days a week.Taking stairs instead of the elevator.Doing household chores like mowing the lawn, raking leaves, scrubbing the floor also helps greatly.Park your car far in the lot.Jogging, cycling, swimming also favours the cause.Take part in activities you enjoy.

->eat a well balanced diet.For an overall eating plan consider DASH, which stands for "Dietary Approach to Stop hypertension".The DASH diet is a life long approach to healthy eating that is designed to help treat and prevent high blood pressure.You can reduce your blood pressure by few points in just a couple of weeks by following DASH.For an overall eating plan consider DASH, which stands for "Dietary Approach to Stop hypertension."
+>eat a well- balanced diet.For an overall eating plan consider DASH, which stands for "Dietary Approach to Stop hypertension."You can reduce your blood pressure by few points in just a couple of weeks by following DASH.For an overall eating plan consider DASH, which stands for "Dietary Approach to Stop hypertension."

 take high fibre diet.